soyart/artnoi.com/artnoi.com/src/blog/etc/audiophiles/characteristics/index.md

 These traits are also acceptable, because audiophiles with these traits simply lacked deep technical knowledge that 99% of other people also don't know about.

-However, because the audiophiles claim to be experts on audio, they shouldn't be making these mistakes.
+But because the audiophiles claim to be experts on audio, they shouldn't be making these mistakes.
 Audio is literally their expensive "pride hobby" they already sank thousands into.
 In other words, they already spent a fortune on something they think they understand perfectly but in reality don't understand at all.

-This is why these traits have a score of 2.
+This is why I'm less forgiving for these characteristics and will give them a score of 2.

 - Focus on gear as opposed to objective measurement